RetroDECK/ES-DE/USERGUIDE.md

 If you don't allow this, you will not be able to place system BIOS ROMs in the RetroArch default system directory `~/Documents/RetroArch/system` even if you've already given RetroArch access to this folder.
 This is so because RetroArch runs as a subprocess to ES-DE and therefore inherits the security settings from the parent application.
 Attempting to launch a game without enabling the access will simply display an error message in the emulator that the BIOS files are missing.
 This of course only applies to emulators that require BIOS ROMs, all other games should work fine regardless of this security setting.

-If you accidentally refused ES-DE the folder access, you can fix this by opening _System Preferences_, selecting _Security & Privacy_ and within the GUI choose _Files and Folders_.
+If you accidentally refused ES-DE the folder access, you can fix this by opening _System Settings_, selecting _Privacy & Security_ and within the GUI choose _Files and Folders_.
 The option you need to enable is _Documents Folder_ under _EmulationStation Desktop Edition_.

 By default files and directories starting with a dot are hidden on macOS, so to show the .emulationstation directory in your home directory you need to enable hidden files in Finder.
 You do this using the keyboard combination Shift + Command + . (dot).